 If you’ve applied for several credit cards in a short period of time, it can make you appear to be a high-risk borrower and hurt your credit.
 As a result, you may be denied a credit card.

-Being denied for a credit card is frustrating, especially if you’re not sure why.
+Being denied a credit card is frustrating, especially if you’re not sure why.
 Incomplete applications are one of the most common reasons for denial, so it’s important to make sure that you’ve provided all of the required information.

 10. You have an error on your credit report.

 Many people are surprised to learn that they have errors on their credit reports.
-In fact, this is one of the most common reasons why people are denied for credit cards.
+In fact, this is one of the most common reasons why people are denied credit cards.

 If you were recently denied a credit card, it may be due to inaccurate information on your credit report.
 You are entitled to a free copy of your credit report from each bureau once per year.
 If you find any inaccuracies in your report, you can file a dispute with the relevant credit bureau.